pufanyi/FYPMS/README.md

 Final Year Project Management System (FYPMS) is a Java console application that utilizes object-oriented concepts to efficiently manage final year project settings.
 The program is designed with a focus on reusability, extensibility, and maintainability, allowing for easy upgrades and future development.
 It provides flexibility to accommodate different user types and their requirements.

+The initial password for every user is `password`.

 ## Links

 - [Main Page](https://pufanyi.github.io/FYPMS)